serverless/scope/README.md

 # Scope - Serverless Open Source Status Board</h1>

-Scope is a customizable birdeye's view of your open source project.
+Scope is a customizable birdeye's view of your Github project.

+It automatically pulls in issues & Pull requests and sorts them into columns you define.
+Think github projects on steroids.

-Built using event driven serverless tech, the application can be cloned down & deployed for your open source project in minutes.
+Built using event driven serverless tech, the application can be cloned down, configured, & deployed for your project in minutes.

 Deploy it as a stand-alone application or embed it directly into your project's site.